-This handbook provides the official FCIC-approved standards for policies administered by AIPs under the General Administrative Regulations, 7 CFR Part 400; Common Crop Insurance Policy Regulations, Basic Provisions, 7 CFR § 457.8 including the Catastrophic Risk Protection Endorsement, 7 CFR Part 402; and the Area Risk Protection Insurance Regulations, 7 CFR Part 407; Stacked Income Protection Plan; the Rainfall Index Plans; and the Whole-Farm Revenue Protection Pilot Policy for the 2024 and succeeding crop years.
+This handbook provides the official FCIC-approved standards for policies administered by AIPs under the General Administrative Regulations, 7 CFR Part 400; Common Crop Insurance Regulations, Basic Provisions, 7 CFR § 457.8 including the Catastrophic Risk Protection Endorsement, 7 CFR Part 402; Area Risk Protection Insurance Regulations, 7 CFR Part 407; Stacked Income Protection Plan; the Rainfall Index Plans; and the Whole-Farm Revenue Protection Pilot Policy for the 2026 and succeeding crop years.

-FCIC-18190 General Standards Handbook, issued and dated June 29, 2023, is effective for all crops with a contract change date of June 30, 2023, and later.
+This handbook replaces FCIC-18190 General Standards Handbook, dated June 26, 2024, and is effective for all crops with a contract change date of June 30, 2025, or later.
 This directive is effective on the date issued and will remain in effect until superseded or reissued.
 RMA will amend this directive to administer programs reinsured by FCIC under authority of the Federal Crop Insurance Act, 7 U.S.C.
 1501 et. seq.